gregjwild/get-my-temperature/README.md

 # get-my-temperature
 Hey there!
 This is a really simple project to demonstrate how easily a Raspberry Pi can be used to serve up IoT style data from sensors, using a basic Express based HTTP server.

+If you'd like to see this in video form, you can take a look here: https://www.youtube.com/watch?v=aQi_Zg3xFAs

 ## What do you need to know first?
 - JavaScript: All the code is written in JavaScript, mostly using ES2015 syntax.
 - Electronics - Basic: You should know how to hook your Pi up to a breadboard, and attach basic devices such as LEDs or sensors.